viettran-edgeAI/MCU/README.md

 Read more about these containers in the [STL_MCU documentation](./docs/STL_MCU.md).

 ## Demonstration examples
-- Demo of complete workflow: collect data, pre-train (on pc), run model, re-train and update model in real time entirely on esp32 - [ondevice training](./examples/retrain_ondevice_demo/)
+- Demo of complete workflow: collect data, pre-train (on pc), run model, re-train and update model in real time entirely on esp32 - [demo: ondevice training](./examples/retrain_ondevice_demo/)

 ## Extended support
 - Memory : support PSRAM accross all containers and algorithms